facjure/replify/README.md

 Replify
 =======

-A simple Clojurescript Node/Brower Repl and build system (wip), based on David Nolen’s new & improved Clojurescript (> 0.2665).
+A simple Clojurescript Node/Browser repl and build system (wip), based on the new & improved Cljs > 0.2665.

 No other dependencies.